 5. Either spouse was physically unable to consummate the marriage (have sexual intercourse) and the other spouse did not know of the lack of physical ability at the time the marriage ceremony was performed.
 Note: Either spouse can file for an annulment no later than 1 year after you become aware of the lack of ability.

 6. Either party was under 18 at the time of the marriage and did not have the consent of his/her parents or guardian or judicial approval.
 Note: Only the spouse who was underage (or his/her parent or guardian)can file for an annulment no later than 1 year after the date of the marriage.

 7. The marriage is prohibited by law and therefore void – here are some examples of void marriages:

 Note: Either spouse

 - if your spouse is already legally married to someone else (bigamy);

-- a marriage to your sibling (including half-sibling), uncle, aunt, niece, nephew, first cousin or to someone of the same gender;
+- a marriage to your sibling (including half-sibling), uncle, aunt, niece, nephew, or first cousin;

-- if either spouse was divorced but the clerk did not inspect the certified decree of divorce or otherwise confirm the divorce before if either spouse is on probation or parole and did not file with the marriage-license clerk a written consent to the marriage from the appropriate person in the court or institution that granted the probation or parole.
+- if either spouse is on probation or parole and did not file with the marriage-license clerk a written consent to the marriage from the appropriate person in the court or institution that granted the probation or parole.*